This post may contain affiliate sales links. Please read my disclosure policy.

 Store any leftover brownies in an airtight container in the fridge.
 They will stay fresh for 4-5 days.

 Here’s the printable recipe card.
 I hope you make this tasty treat this week!
 Enjoy!

 Hot Fudge Brownie

-- Make and bake a box of brownies according to package directions.
+- Make and bake a box of brownies according to recipe card.